alexander-camuto/alexander-camuto.github.io/_posts/2020-12-1-Explicit-Regularisation-in-GNIs.md

 ---
 layout: post
-title: Explicit Regularisation in Gaussian Noise Injections
+title: Explicit Regularisation in GNIs
 ---
 My recent [Neurips paper](https://arxiv.org/abs/2007.07368), written with my friends and colleagues at the University of Oxford, studies the often used and yet poorly understood method of adding Gaussian noise to data and neural network activations.